Disaster Recovery – Reviewing Your Plan

-What Would Be Lost In Case Of Disaster?
+What Would Be Lost For You during A Disaster?

 Even though many documents within organizations are produced and transmitted to others electronically, there is still plenty of paper that circulates within an average business.